Statistics 186

 Collaboration Policy: Beginning the first week, every other week

-student individually submits their homework solution with a list of who was in
+individually submits their homework solution with a list of who was in their

-must write up your solutions yourself and in your own words.
-Copying
+write up your solutions yourself and in your own words.
+Copying someone

-someone else's solution or a solution from generative AI, or just making
+else's solution or a solution from generative AI, or just making trivial

-trivial changes to other’s solutions, including a generative AI solution for
+changes to other s solutions, including a generative AI solution for the sake

 example, in problems where you must make up a story or example, two students